dgasmith/opt_einsum/docs/source/backends.rst

            [   5.2839584,   36.44155  ,   81.62852  ,  703.15784  ]],
           dtype=float32)

-Note that one could still supply this expression with, for example, a ``tensorflow.placeholder`` using ``backend='tensorflow'``, and then no conversion would take place, instead you'd get a ``tensorflow.Tensor`` back.
+Note that you can still supply this expression with, for example, a ``tensorflow.placeholder`` using ``backend='tensorflow'``, and then no conversion would take place, instead you'd get a ``tensorflow.Tensor`` back.